joaovnogueira/databricks-project/README.md

 - Implementing **incremental loads** and historical tracking;
 - Building **Delta Live Tables (DLT)** workflows;
 - Applying **Unity Catalog** for governance and reusability;
-- Connecting analytical pipelines with **Power BI**.

-This project marks an important milestone in my journey to **master Databricks and enterprise-level Data Engineering practices**.
+This project marks an important milestone in my journey to **master Databricks and Data Engineering practices**.

----

-## 🧰 Repository Structure